scriptPilot/dexie-mysql-sync/README.md

 ## Usage

-Use the sync and wrapper functions in your application store.
+Use the sync and wrapper functions exported by `dexie-mysql-sync` in your application store.

 The wrapper functions should be used to set the document properties `id`, `$deleted`, `$updated` and `$synchronized` automatically correct.